CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/impersonation/2019-02-01-domain_spoofing.md

 ## Detections

 * Monitor DNS queries in the environment.
-If the base domain of the query does not exist in Alexa's top million try:
+If the base domain of the query does not exist in Alexa's top million attempt to:
   * Do a `WHOIS` lookup on the domain to see when the domain was registered.
-If the domain is less than 30 days old then the probability is higher that it is malicious.
+If the domain is less than 30 days old then there is a grater likelihood it is malicious..
   * Apply an algorithm to detect how similar the base domain in the query is to your organization's domain or a domain in Alexa's top million.
 Attackers will register domains that look similar to your domain but may have two letters swapped.
 * If your environment has a baseline of the domains visited you can detect new domains.